 You know that now more than ever, it’s important to take control of your health.
-The skilled professionals at AdventHealth Medical Group Family Medicine at Winter Park and AdventHealth Medical Group Family Medicine at Center for Health & Wellbeing are ready to care for you.
+The skilled professionals at AdventHealth Medical Group Family Medicine at Winter Park and AdventHealth Medical Group Family Medicine at Center for Health and Wellbeing are ready to care for you.

 With a continuous supply of fresh personal protective equipment (PPE), as well as a fully staffed team, we’re ready to provide the same care you trust and expect.
 Plus, newly enhanced safety measures are in place to ensure you stay protected when you visit.